tellery/website/docs/getting-started/quick-setup.md

 # Quick Setup

-Setup Tellery quickly using docker compose.
+Setup Tellery quickly to play with on your local machine.

 ## Prerequisites